adamkozakiewicz/adamkozakiewicz.github.io/README.md

 ## [Scooter sharing - data exploration and analysis in SQL (view project)](https://github.com/adamkozakiewicz/portfolio/blob/main/Scooter%20sharing.sql)
+<div style="text-align: justify">Scooter-share program in Chicago offers flexible pricing: single-ride passes, full-day passes, and annual memberships.
+Casual riders (single-ride and full-day users) are less profitable than annual members.
+To drive growth, company aims to convert casual riders into members.
+Marketing efforts will focus on understanding the differences between these groups, identifying reasons for membership purchases, and leveraging digital media.
+I analyzed historical trip data to uncover trends and inform their strategy.
-Scooter sharing program in Chicago.
-I needed to answer the question: How do annual members and casual riders use scooters differently?
+I needed to answer the question: How do annual members and casual riders use scooters differently?</div>

 [![Scooter sharing - data exploration and analysis in SQL](/photos/scooter_sharing2.png "View project")](https://github.com/adamkozakiewicz/portfolio/blob/main/Scooter%20sharing.sql)